-The security principles in most Australasian privacy laws are all very similar in effect though there are superficial differences.
-The first - IPP 4 in the federal Privacy Act 1988 - has been the model for many of the others.
+The security principles in most Australasian privacy laws, codes and other domestic instruments reflect those in the international instruments8 and are all very similar in effect though there are superficial differences.
+The first to be enacted - IPP 4 in the federal Privacy Act 1988 - has been the model for many of the others.
 It reads:

 "A record-keeper shall ensure that the record is protected, by such security safeguards as it is reasonable in the circumstances to take, against loss, against unauthorised access, use, modification or disclosure, and against other misuse .."
-(AusPA2 s.14).
+(AusPA9 s.14).

-The NSW and NZ laws contain an almost identical principle (NSW PPIPA3 s.12(c) - IPP5; NZPA4 s.6 - IPP 5(a)).
+The NSW and NZ laws contain an almost identical principle (NSW PPIPA10 s.12(c) - IPP5; NZPA11 s.6 - IPP 5(a)).